 Who do exactly your companies do?

-Anousha Junggee: Nineteen Fifty Design & Print Co Ltd. (1950) focuses on high-quality cost-effective printing and advertising goods & materials for a diverse customer base.
+Anousha Junggee: Nineteen Fifty Design & Print Co Ltd. (1950) focuses on high-quality cost-effective printing and advertising goods and materials which include billboards, Vinyl floor graphics, etc. for a diverse customer base.
 The company offer services like vehicle branding, exhibition booth design, supermarket POS display, and billboard printing.
 1950 takes pride in its high quality printing output and fast delivery.

 The company is well know by the public for the instant printing booth they have in one of the major local shopping centers (Mall of Mauritius).
 It is the first to propose instant one-off printing for mugs, fridge magnets, mouse pads, t-shirts and many other unique gift ideas.
 Currently the company is expanding to include new environmental initiatives that upcycle non-renewable PVC materials in order reduce advertising waste that goes to landfills.
 This is the core of Sakili – Once A Billboard, Now A Bag project.